 Because your healthcare expenses could be hundreds of thousands of dollars in retirement, you’re probably looking for ways to keep them as low as possible—especially if you plan to retire early.
 Choosing the most affordable health insurance can be a start.

 As you consider pre-Medicare coverage, keep in mind that COBRA and ACA plans are not your only options.
 You may also want to consider short term medical insurance with benefits designed specifically for pre-Medicare retirees.
 Pivot Health’s Bridge to MedicareTM Plan is one such solution, and it can be especially budget-friendly.
 Premiums can be hundreds of dollars less than COBRA or an ACA plan because coverage is targeted toward your needs—you’re not paying for things you don’t need, maternity benefits, for instance.

 This type of plan includes:

-- A short term health insurance policy with benefits that help pay for unexpected medical expenses due to illness and injury
+- Multiple short-term health insurance policies (for up to three years) with benefits that help pay for unexpected medical expenses due to illness and injury.

 - Non-insurance discounts for things like prescriptions, telemedicine, vision exams and eyeglasses, hearing, and emergency helicopter services.